surifirstpin/Acubi_documentation/Version.5/View_Content_NEW.md

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/defc094669e204a0c4851cb930d0a992f814830a/images/New_version5/UD_Viewing_Content_Image2.png)

  ### 3. Reports

- Click on any specific report. it will display the report output and global filters used in reports.
+To view the existing report in Acubi, Click on any specific report. it will display the report output and global filters used in reports.

+For instance : Here we are selecting report
 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/0545ded450f2a313773cd22169ff96aa6c7db5d2/images/view_list2.png)